AUTUMN GRADUATION

 “It is about strengthening cross-border connections, sharing expertise, and building partnerships that continue to empower both students and professionals.
 It is a powerful platform to engage with mentors and industry leaders for career growth,” she shared.

 The programme featured dynamic thematic discussions.
-Starting off with Lightning Talks, the first session, Building Your Personal Brand, featured Ms Meg Desko, a TechWomen Mentor in Commerce; Thembelihle Mahlangu, a DUT Radiography student; and Ms Buyisiwe Kubheke, a DUT Textile Science and Apparel Technology student.
+Starting off with Lightning Talks, the first session, Building Your Personal Brand, featured Dr Meg Desko, a TechWomen mentor in Commerce; Thembelihle Mahlangu, a DUT Radiography student; and Buyisiwe Kubheke, a DUT Textile Science and Apparel Technology student.

-The final Lightning Talk session titled Taking Risks and Overcoming Barriers, included Miss Jennifer Humphrey, a TechWomen Mentor from SSB; Simphiwe Zakwe, a DUT Nursing student; and Ms Nonhle Ndlovu, a DUT Laboratory Science student who shared powerful reflections on resilience, courage, and breaking boundaries in their respective fields.
+The final Lightning Talk session titled: Taking Risks and Overcoming Barriers, included Jennifer Humphrey, a TechWomen mentor from SSB; Simphiwe Zakwe, a DUT Nursing student; and Nonhle Ndlovu, a DUT Laboratory Science student who shared powerful reflections on resilience, courage, and breaking boundaries in their respective fields.

 These talks were followed by an engaging Fishbowl Conversation, focusing on AI, future skills, and industry readiness.
 A Fishbowl Conversation is a loosely facilitated format of discussion, where a set panel of speakers and an “open seat” create space for members of the audience to participate throughout – ensuring engaged and dynamic exchange.

 The discussion encouraged open dialogue about preparing students for a rapidly evolving technological landscape.
-Many DUT students and staff took the opportunity to occupy the “open seat” contributing their perspectives.
+Many DUT students and staff took the opportunity to occupy the “open seat” contributing their perspectives to the discussion.

 Delivering the closing remarks, Dr Thobela Biyela from DUT’s Technology Transfer and Innovation (TTI) expressed her heartfelt gratitude to the dignitaries and participants.
 She encouraged young women to be fearless, to prioritise their goals, and to embrace every opportunity to lead and innovate.